-- 5.7 It is proposed that the Director of Business is the designated lead contact for the Community Right to Challenge process and for reviewing expressions of interest submitted. - 5.8 The lead officer will undertake an initial review based on the statutory guidance rejection criteria, (Section 6) in consultation with the Corporate Team, Portfolio Holder, Leader and other relevant officers as determined appropriate based on the nature of the expression of interest. - 5.9 Those expressions of interest that are considered viable will then be subject to full review by Council as a key decision. - 5.10 It is intended that delegated authority will be sought from Council for the Director of Business to carry out the designated lead role as outlined above. - 5.11 A webpage for the Community Right to Challenge will to be set up and managed on the Council's website.
+- 5.7 It is proposed that the Director for Business is the designated lead contact for the Community Right to Challenge process and for reviewing expressions of interest submitted. - 5.8 The lead officer will undertake an initial review based on the statutory guidance rejection criteria, (Section 6) in consultation with the Corporate Team1, Portfolio Holder, Leader and other relevant officers as determined appropriate based on the nature of the expression of interest. - 5.9 Those expressions of interest that are considered viable will then be subject to full review by Council as a key decision. - 5.10 A webpage for the Community Right to Challenge will to be set up and managed on the Council's website.